adamnurdin01/corenav/README.md

 # Corenav

-coreNavigation (v.1.0.1) is a multi purpose navigation menu for javascript library based on jquery, come with more style and easy to combination.
+**coreNavigation** is a multi purpose navigation menu for javascript library based on jquery, come with more style and easy to combination.

   - 9 Default Menu
   - 2 Responsive Navigation